mahesh-singh/dsa-leetcode/README.md

 # DSA, Leetcode in Golang

 ## Pattern
 https://sebinsua.com/algorithmic-bathwater
 https://sebinsua.com/assets/posts/algorithmic-bathwater/algorithmic-bathwater-1.svg

+# 50. Pow(x,n)
+TODO

+# 153 Find Min in Rotated Sorted Array
+TODO

+# 1046 Last Stone Weight
+TODO

 # 152 Maximum Product Sub-array

 Intuition:
 1. If array can have at most one negative, we can take same approach as Kadane's Algo in #053 Maximum subarray
 2. When there are more then one negative number in sub-array,
    1. Positive number multiplication with negative number will make it negative
    2. Negative number multiplication with negative number will make it positive
 3. There are two approach
    1. First find the max product via kadane's algo form left to right and then max from right to left
       1. return the max of both
    2. track min and max

 Approach #1 : Loop from both side in Kadane algo
 1. Loop from left to right
    1. find currProduct of  currMax * n
    2. find max of currProduct and currMax
    3. if currProduct ==0, rest to 1